rudderlabs/rudderstack-docs/stream-sources/rudderstack-sdk-integration-guides/rudderstack-android-sdk/README.md

 ## Enabling/Disabling User Tracking via the optOut API (GDPR Support)

-RudderStack gives you (e.g., an EU user) the ability to opt out of tracking any user activity by leveraging its `optOut` API.
+RudderStack gives the users (e.g., an EU user) the ability to opt out of tracking any user activity by leveraging its `optOut` API.

 The `optOut` API takes `true` or `false` as a Boolean value to enable or disable tracking user activities.
 This flag persists across device reboots.